 What is Purchase Price Allocation?

 In acquisition accounting, purchase price allocation is a practice in which an acquirer allocates the purchase price into the assets and liabilities of the target company acquired in the transaction.
-Purchase price allocation is an important step in accounting reporting after the completion of a business combination deal (e.g., merger or acquisition).
+Purchase price allocation is an important step in accounting reporting after the completion of a merger or acquisition.

-The currently accepted accounting standards such as International Financial Reporting Standards (IFRS) require employing the purchase price allocation method for any type of business combinations, including both mergers and acquisitions.
+The currently accepted accounting standards, such as the International Financial Reporting Standards (IFRS), require employing the purchase price allocation method for any type of business combination deal, including both mergers and acquisitions.
 Note that past accounting standards required purchase price allocation only in acquisition deals.
-Nowadays, in both mergers and acquisitions, an acquirer and target company must be specified to perform purchase price allocation.

 Components of Purchase Price Allocation